15 Best Fishing Lakes in Ohio

 Other species in the lake include largemouth bass, walleye, yellow perch, and catfish.
 The lake has many shallow channels and brush cover that make great fishing spots.

 This lake is an ideal choice for a spontaneous day of fishing, as there are many roadside pull-offs where you can stop and fish in a cove.
 Be sure to keep your eyes open for bald eagles, which have been spotted near the lake — a rare treat in Ohio.
-There are cottage rentals around the lake or you can stay in nearby Bellefontaine.

 11. Findlay Reservoir